The Chess World, 1866

 ordeal of public examination

-tourney.
-The final report was expected to be published in January, 1867.
+The final report was initially expected to be published in

-The announcement is repeated in March 1866, but no problems that clearly
+The announcement was repeated in March 1866, but no problems that clearly

-belong to the tournament are printed during the year, and no report
+belong to the tournament were printed during the year, and no report

-In January, 1869, an announcement for a new problem tourney is made,
+In January, 1869, an announcement for a new problem tourney was made,

 with the following statement about the 1866 tourney: